Latin liturgical rites: Carthusian Rite

 The Carthusian rite is in use in a version revised in 1981.
 Apart from the new elements in this revision, it is substantially the rite of Grenoble in the 12th century, with some admixture from other sources.
 Among other differences from the Roman Order of Mass, the deacon prepares the gifts while the Epistle is being sung, the celebrating priest washes his hands twice at the offertory and says the eucharistic prayer with arms extended in the form of a cross except when using his hands for some specific action, and there is no blessing at the end of Mass.

-Western Rite of sui generis type

 Benedictine Rite

 The Order of Saint Benedict has never had a rite of the Mass peculiar to it, but it keeps its very ancient Benedictine Rite of the Liturgy of the Hours.